gurub109/SMART-Health-Card/README.md

 # SMART-Health-Card

 The article [Decentralized Identity (DID) and Verifiable Credentials (VC)](https://github.com/gurub109/Decentralized-Identity-and-Verifiable-Credentials) covered the need for DIDs, VCs and its related components.
-The present article discusses the SMART Health Card Framework and how it leverages VC technology to issue, share and validate vaccination records bound to an individual identity.
+This article discusses the SMART Health Card Framework and how it leverages VC technology to issue, share and validate vaccination records bound to an individual identity.

 ## Vaccine Credential Initiative (VCI)